-Monitoring and Reporting Skips monitored visually by the Site Manager on a daily basis.
-Weekly inspections.
+Responsibilities The Site Manager to implement the requirements of this procedure.
+Site Manager and Environmental Manager (or delegate) are to inspect the works at regular intervals.
+Timeframe Duration of Construction until all Principal Contractor waste obligations are met Monitoring and Skips monitored visually by the Site Manager on a daily basis.
+Reporting Weekly inspections.
 Incidents or complaints to be recorded on form Environmental Incident and Complaint Report Waste disposal records to be recorded in Principal Contractor's Waste Register.
-Potential impacts and Potential impact Residu ıal Risk R Rating Residual Risk Rating Refer to Appendix 3 for PΧ С Risk Risk Matrix Inappropriate waste disposal impacting on environmental receivers L4 C5 7
+Potential impacts and Potential impact Resido ual Risk R ating Residual Risk Rating PX С Risk Refer to Appendix 3 for Risk Matrix Inappropriate waste disposal impacting on environmental receivers L4 C5 7